Holla Municipality

-Holla is a former municipality in Telemark county, Norway.
-The 252 km2 municipality existed from 1838 until its dissolution in 1964.
-The area is now part of Nome Municipality.
+Holla (/no/; /no/) is a former municipality in Telemark county, Norway.
+The 257.8 km2 municipality existed from 1838 until its dissolution in 1964.
+The area is now divided between Nome Municipality and Skien Municipality.
+The municipality was historically considered part of the traditional district of Grenland, but in 1964 after becoming part of the new Nome Municipality, it has been considered to be part of the Midt-Telemark district.
 The administrative centre was the village of Ulefoss.
-The municipality was considered part of the traditional district of Grenland, but in 1964 it became been part of the new Nome municipality which has been considered to be part of the Midt-Telemark district.